- Call 112

 - If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.

 The EHIC gives all insured persons from EU countries, Iceland, Liechtenstein, Norway and Switzerland access to healthcare on the same footing as Croatians with health insurance.

 You will be charged for certain services for which Croatians with health insurance are obliged to pay (co-payment).
-Fees are as follows:
+Insured persons who take advantage of healthcare benefits in kind in Croatia are obliged to cover 20% of their cost.
+However the minimum amount of co-payment cannot be less than:

 - 10 HRK for treatment by a doctor providing primary healthcare